barumau/pandunia/engli/dunia_baxe.md

 Different word orders are used in the languages of the world.
 Some of the most important areas of word order are:

 - Sentence structure.
   Order of subject (S), verb (V) and object (O) in a transitive clause.
-The most common sentence structures are subject-verb-object (SVO) and object-verb-subject (SOV).
+  The most common sentence structures are subject–verb–object (SVO) and subject–object–verb (SOV).
 - Order of numeral and noun.
-Cardinal numeral can either precede (NumN) or follow (NNum) the noun.
+  Cardinal numeral can be either before (NumN) or after (NNum) the noun.
 - Order of adjective and noun.
 There are two possible orders
-    1. Adjective precedes the noun (AdjN)
+    1. Adjective is before the noun (AdjN)
-    2. Adjective follows the noun (NAdj)
+    2. Adjective is after the noun (NAdj)
 - Order of adposition and noun.
-    1. Prepositions precede the noun.
+    1. Prepositions are before the noun.
-    2. Postpositions follow the noun.
+    2. Postpositions are after the noun.
 - Order of relative clause and noun.
-The relative clause can either precede (RelN) or follow (NRel) the noun.
+  The relative clause can be either before (RelN) or after (NRel) the noun.

-The table below shows what are the typical, unmarked word orders in several important world languages.
+The table below shows what are the typical, unmarked word orders in important world languages.

 | Language   | Sentence | Numeral | Adjective | Relative | Adposition |
 |------------|:--------:|:-------:|:---------:|:--------:|:----------:|